ckeditor/ckeditor5/docs/getting-started/index.md

 # Getting started with CKEditor&nbsp;5

 CKEditor&nbsp;5 is a flexible editing framework, which provides every type of WYSIWYG editing solution imaginable.
-From editors similar to Google Docs and Medium to Slack or Twitter-like applications, all is possible within a single editing framework.
+From editors similar to Google Docs and Medium to Notion, Slack or Twitter-like applications, all is possible within a single editing framework.
 It is an ultra-modern JavaScript rich-text editor with MVC architecture, custom data model, and virtual DOM, written from scratch in TypeScript with excellent webpack and Vite support.
 Find out the most convenient way to start using it!

 <span class="navigation-hint_mobile">
 	<info-box>